2sic/2sxc/readme.md

 > you can't use DNN  or Oqtane without 2sxc 😉

-This tool helps web designers and developers prepare great looking, animated and sexy content templates in DNN (DotNetNuke).
+2sxc helps web designers and developers prepare great looking, animated and sexy content and applications in DNN (DotNetNuke) and Oqtane.
-It's like mixing DNN with Umbraco and Drupal :).
+In works in .net Framework and .net Core 5.

 Visit [2sxc.org](https://2sxc.org/) for more information.